(It has been translated into Korean. Contact us separately to order)

-Appreciative Living is available in 4 ways:
+Appreciative Living in English is available as follows:

 What People Are Saying…

 This book is remarkable ...
 Rarely have I underscored so many points in a book I am reading.
 Days after reading her book, I have already begun using the points in my work.
 Ms. Kelm shows you how to live the appreciative life.
 Madelyn Blair, President, Pelerei Inc.

 Comprehensive, practical, simple yet profound.
 These are some of the words that come to mind when I think about Jackie's beautifully-written book.
 It presents a rich and joyful way of applying Appreciative Inquiry and its principles as a personal philosophy and practical approach to personal life.
 Furthermore, after several interactions with Jackie, I am left with the same experience--of gratitude, joy, and knowing that it is being reflected both in the book and in the author.
 Thank you!
 Simon Goland, Simon Says Consulting www.SimonGoland.com